Puma Jamming Reviewed & Rated Review Facts

 , is also added for better cushioning and support.

 Puma has used its trademarked evoKNIT material for the Puma Jamming upper, giving the runner a great deal of breathable, sock-like comfort that’s also seamless to prevent irritations.
 Minimal overlays are added to provide additional structure without taking away from the overall look.

 The tongue has been attached to the rest of the shoe, and pull tabs are featured on the front and back to make insertion easier.
 Added stability is offered via a 3D heel clip at the back, keeping the foot in place and preventing accidental slips.
 And along with its stretchy collar, a traditional lacing system

 is also included for greater security.

-and complete breathability for an easier wear.
-Some reviewers have even stated that they enjoy wearing this model without socks
+and complete breathability for easier wear.
+Some reviewers have even stated that they enjoy wearing the Puma Jamming without socks

 .
 And the evoKNIT upper has much of the same design characteristics as Primeknit

 .
 Even the dual pull tabs and attached tongue can be found on several Ultra Boost models.
 However, there are a number of notable differences, as Adidas doesn't rely on a TPU casing for their trademarked midsole.
 And though they seem nearly identical, evoKNIT does not rely on heat fusion and is knitted just a bit tighter in high-wear areas.

 One thing that does stand out about the Jamming is its very limited color range.
 Forest night/Puma black is its most popular colorway.
 It can also be found in grey, off-white, and even red at very few retail outlets.